johnosbb/NLP/Spacy/README.md

 | apple        | 3      | NOUN     | NN       | dobj     | direct object            | ate                  | the        |  ate          |  the apple    |
 | .            | 4      | PUNCT    | .        | punct    | punctuation              | ate                  |            |  ate          |  .            |

-The process of finding the subjects starts by identifying the main verbs are their associated verb spans.
+The process of finding the objects in a sentence starts by identifying the main verbs are their associated verb spans [See sample code](./SentenceStructure/objectsfinder.py).
 For this sentence we have a root verb "ate" in the past tense.
 We can iterate through the children of this verb, which in this case are [She, apple,.], and we identify the tokens which have a dependency of "dobj" (direct object).
 The word "apple" matches so we can conclude it is the object of the verb "ate".

 The direct object of a sentence is not always so obvious as the next example shows: